-By background Fiona is a Chartered Town Planner and has experience in strategic planning bidding and in business planning and action planning for voluntary sector groups.
+By background Fee is a Chartered Town Planner and has experience in strategic planning, bidding and in business planning and action planning for voluntary sector groups.

-Fiona can be contacted via Purple Governance or on : email@example.com
+She can be contacted via Purple Governance or on : email@example.com.
+Fee tweets as @dogpaws23

 Duncan Haworth MBE

-As an NLG Duncan is currently supporting and mentoring Chairs of Governors both in the capacity of helping new inexperienced Chairs and in helping resolve concerns within the governing board and with other senior leaders of schools.
-This support or deployment is usually at no cost to the school governing board.
+As an NLG Duncan is currently supporting and mentoring Chairs of Governors both helping new inexperienced Chairs and also helping resolve concerns within governing boards and with other senior leaders of schools.

-Duncan also has experience of working within Interim Executive Boards (IEB).
-In this situation the level of support to the school is high, the IEB having replaced the governing board of the school.
-In the last three years he has undertaken two IEBs in schools with significant safeguarding and staffing issues both of which have now finished with the schools being deemed “good” at Ofsted inspection.
+Another aspect of Duncan’s vast experience is working within Interim Executive Boards (IEB).
+In this situation the level of support to the school is both high and intense, the IEB having replaced the governing board of the school.
+In the last four years he has undertaken IEBs in two schools both with significant safeguarding and staffing issues.
+In both cases the successful appointment has now finished with the schools being deemed “good” at subsequent Ofsted inspections.

 StellaR Education Solutions Ltd was formed in 2005.
 Based in Liverpool, the company has several associate consultants who deliver training and support to individual schools and NW local authorities as well as organising open courses in Liverpool.
 The company drew on the reputation and experience of its founder member to offer efficient, reliable and high quality support to schools governors and leaders.